aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 {: .text-left}

-There are a lot of different definitions of what functional programming is.
-For people new to it, it's can be really hard to understand what it actually is, since there are a lot of materials related to it, but rarely you will find one that will clearly present basics and gives you a broader picture.
-The result of that is that I met a lot of developers who thinks that Java Stream API is functional programming, or even worse some of them identify AWS Lambdas with functional programming.
+There are lots of different definitions of what functional programming is.
+For people new to it, it can be really hard to understand what it actually is, since there is a plethora of materials related to it.
+You will rarely find one that will clearly present basics and give you a broader picture.
+The result of that is that I met a lot of developers who think that Java Stream API is functional programming, or even worse some of them identify AWS Lambda with functional programming.
 Yes, Java Stream API has something to do with functional programming, but it's just a tiny part of it.
-My goal is just to try to give you a high-level overview of pure functional programming, how it is usually referenced among functional programmers.
+My goal is to try to give you a high-level overview of pure functional programming, how it is usually referenced among functional programmers.

-If someone asks me should Java be used for functional programming, my answer will be no. Usually, as a (junior) developer, you don't have a choice of technology, but what can you do is to make that Java code better by making it more functional.
+If someone asks me should Java be used for functional programming, my answer will be a no. Usually, as a (junior) developer, you don't have a choice of technology, but what can you do is to make that Java code better by making it more functional.
 Java is not a friendly language for functional programming like Scala or Haskell are, but introducing some functional structures and concepts into your Java code will definitely improve maintainability, safety, readability, and general quality of your codebase.
-Even if we are going to use a few functional concepts in our Java applications, we can’t say that we are writing purely functional code, because some rules of functional programming will be violated.
+Even if we are going to use only a few functional concepts in our Java applications, we can’t say that we are writing purely functional code, because some rules of functional programming will be violated.
 First, let's review some core concepts of functional programming and see why it can be extremely hard to satisfy all those rules, especially in Java.

 ## Really short definition of FP

 Functional programming is programming with functions.
 This sounds pretty simple and you can say that you are already doing it.
 But there is a trick here of course.
 Function in functional programming is treated as the one in mathematics: *binary relation that map arguments to result*.

 These functions are often referred to as *pure functions* and are not allowed to perform any side effects.
 So now when you know that side effects like mutations, exceptions, and I/O operations are forbidden in a purely functional world, it seems that it's impossible to write purely functional software.
 Once you start digging deeper into the functional world, you will realize that is possible, but in Java it's just not worth it.
-So instead of going fully functional, we will explore some functional structures and use them to solve your day-to-day problems.
+So instead of going fully functional, we will explore some functional structures and use them to solve our day-to-day problems.

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/fp/pure-functions.png" class="center-image ">